 Fees and charges.

 Fees for consultations, surgical procedures and treatments are determined by the dermatologist a patient chooses to see.
-The most common medical services and their associated fee (subject to change) are:
+As of 7th February 2022, the most common medical services and their associated fee (subject to change) are as follows:

 Additional fees will be incurred for any surgical procedure or treatment performed during a consultation with a dermatologist.